yvelikova/axway-open-docs/content/en/docs/apigtw_admin/admin_existing.md

 * Detailed transaction logs can be sent to syslog (UDP), relational databases, or flat files.
 These contain detailed records of processed messages, their contents, how long processing took, and decisions taken during message processing.
 This type of logging can also include information alerts about policy execution failures and breached Service Level Agreements (SLAs), and information about critical events such as connection or disk failures.
 Logging levels can be controlled for a gateway or policy as a whole or on a filter-by-filter basis.
 * Auditing information can be viewed in real time in the gateway Manager console, and can be pushed to your metrics database (for example, for monitoring in API Gateway Analytics, API Manager, or a third-party tool), or pushed to Embedded Analytics dashboards.
 * The gateway Manager console is used to provide a current snapshot of how the gateway is behaving.
 For example, it displays how many messages are being processed, and what services are under the most load.
 The gateway Manager displays what is happening now on gateway instances, and can be viewed by pointing a browser at an Admin Node Manager.
 For more details, see [Monitor services in API Gateway Manager](/docs/apigtw_admin/monitor_service).
 * Flexible alerts can be sent out to email, SNMP, OPSEC, syslog, Twitter, and Windows Event Log based on a condition being met in a policy.
 An example might be to email a service owner for every 1000 failures or to generate an alert if a service is processing more than 10000 messages per second.
 They can also be used to generate alerts on client usage.
-For more details, see the [API Gateway Policy Developer Guide](/bundle/APIGateway_77_PolicyDevGuide_allOS_en_HTML5/).
 * Service Level Agreement filters can be used to perform a statistical measure of the services quality of service.
 They are used to make sure that the amount of network connection errors, response times and server errors are below a certain threshold.

 ## Network firewalls